EricCJoyce/Datasets/Checkers/README.md

 `ACF.txt`: one line is one (anonymous) match taken from the ACF archives.

-`tdl.txt` was generated during TD(lambda) training.
+`tdl.txt`: generated during TD(lambda) training.
 In this file, the starting position of each match appears first per line.

+`genetic.txt`: generated during genetic algorithm tournaments.

 However your deep learning project interprets the board, you can use these records to train a value or a policy network.